lws803/BLE-jammer/README.md

 <img src="https://user-images.githubusercontent.com/7874219/85138533-8295e200-b275-11ea-97c1-f21c1f8e7b08.png" width="600">

-Based on the above spectrogram, we can see that all 3 channels (2402MHz, 2426MHz and 2480MHz) are clearly flooded.
+Based on the above spectrogram, we can see that all 3 channels (2402MHz, 2426MHz and 2480MHz) are clearly flooded (blue is silence, green and other colors represent a signal).
 This would prevent BLE scanners from reading other BLE advertising transmissions.